 - Mather Point - This viewing area is quite extensive - the point has two narrow, railed overlooks built on projecting rocks and is beside the Visitor Center.

 - Grandview Point - This viewpoint was the original destination for Grand Canyon Tours, started in 1892 by Pete Berry as a copper mining operation.
 This view point is reached by a one mile side road, that juts out on a peninsula providing expansive views of the Grand Canyon.

 - Moran Point - This viewpoint offers far reaching views along a wide section of the Grand Canyon, approximately between river miles 87 and 72.
 The point is due south of Cape Royal on the North Rim.

 - Tusayan Ruins - The Tusayan Ruins and Museum are excellent places to take a glimpse into the lives of the native peoples of the region.

 - Lipan Point - This vista has the best view of the Colorado River on our Daily Grand Canyon Tour, and is a favorite stop for our guides as well as guests.

 - Desert View - This is the eastern most view point at Grand Canyon National Park and home to Mary Colter's historic Desert View Watchtower.
 The tower was built in 1932, right on the cliff edge and visible for many miles across this part of the Canyon.

 Pickup & Drop-off

+We provide round-trip transportation to and from your stay place in Flagstaff, Williams, Tusayan, or Grand Canyon Village.
 Your tour is guaranteed at least 5 hours in the park!
 Your pickup time will vary depending on your choice of stay place.
 Drop off times depend on group size, traffic, and hiking ability.
 We will confirm your exact pickup time at booking and you will also receive an email confirmation containing these details.